Speed up SQL queries with indexes

 Rows are stored on pages of a book.

 Flipping through a textbook page by page looking for that one page you need is going to take time.
-In the same way, scanning millions of rows is going to be time-consuming and tedious.
+The same way scanning millions of rows is going be time-consuming and tedious.
 That’s where SQL indexes come in.

 Why do I need an index?